aws-solutions-library-samples/osml-tile-server/README.md

 docker build . -t osml-tile-server:latest
 ```

-To boot up the Tile Server
+To boot up the Tile Server, ensure you have the AWS credentials loaded!

 ```shell
 ./scripts/run-local-server.sh